Kri language: Distribution

+Background

 The Kri call themselves mleeng Kri, and their language meengq Kri.
 They are swidden cultivators who move every 2–3 years among pre-existing village sites (Chamberlain 1998).
 Houses are torn down after the death of a household member, and the housing materials are then used to construct a new house in a different location.
 Other than the Kri language, many adults, especially men, are also fluent in Vietnamese, Saek, Bru, and Lao.

+Kri has been studied by the Russian-Vietnamese Linguistic Expedition in 2012.